e-n-l/brown-paper-tickets-wordpress/README.md

 The ability to easily add your custom style sheet is a top priority for the next release.

 ## Upgrade Notice

 No upgrade notes.

 ## Changelog

+### v0.3

+#### New Features

+* Added ability to include service fee in price value.
+* Added ability to set a max quantity sold per price.
+* Added ability to sort events chronologically or reverse chronologically.

+#### Bug Fixes

+* Fixed issue where prices were not hidden if the data was not cached.

 ### v0.2

 #### New Features
 * Users can now add custom CSS for the event listing and calendar widget/shortcode rules by going to new "Appearance" tab in the plugin settings.